-Recently, detailed study results of galaxy properties and galaxy-halo connection through clustering measurement of Lyman break galaxies (LBGs) at $z\sim4-7$ are reported \cite{Harikane2018}.
+Recently, detailed study results of galaxy properties and galaxy-halo connection through clustering measurement of Lyman break galaxies (LBGs) at $z\sim4-7$ are reported \cite{Hildebrandt:2009,Harikane2018}, where they used wide-field galaxy imaging survey data such as the Canada- France-Hawaii Telescope Legacy Survey (CFHTLS) and the Subaru Hyper Suprime-Cam (HSC) Subaru Strategic Program (SSP) Survey \cite{Miyazaki:2018}.
 Although one of the next steps is measuring weak lensing on background galaxies around the LBGs, it is practically impossible due to the lack of data for shear measurements of galaxies behind LBGs.
 Instead, we can use weak lensing on the CMB anisotropies, which is sensitive to the large-scale structure at $z>1$.
 In this paper, using CMB lensing measurements in the \planck satellite data, we present the first detection of dark-matter distribution around LBGs at $z\sim4$.
 We also show cosmological constraints from clustering and lensing measurements.